JohnBurrell/LFS_BuildScripts/README.md

 returned.

 7. Run lfsa as root.
 Edit the config file to suit.
 If requested, the sources will be downloaded, the requested LFS book svn'd and the following scripts created in $LFS - chapter05.sh, chapter06.sh, chapter07-asroot.sh, chapter07-chroot.sh, chapter07.sh and chapter08.sh.
-Don't use 'all'.
-I don't think it works.
-So create the scripts one at a time.
+You can make all the scripts in one go by setting WHICH_CHAPTER=all, which will create all of the above scripts and chapter10.sh, which installs the kernel.

 ** NOTE ** The book is downloaded to /root/LFS_SVN/LFS/<BOOK_VERSION> but the Makefile in this directory has the dump_commands commented out.
 You will have to edit the Makefile to uncomment them.
 Then go to /mnt/lfs and delete lfs-commands and lfs-html and rerun ./lfsa to create the book commands properly.
 Note, you've already svn'd the book, so change BOOK=svn to BOOK=local in the config file.